 (g) A listing of any hazardous materials, including fuel supplies that will be stored on-site and a description of measures to be used for securing and storing these materials.
-The operation plan shall include a written plan for responding to spills of these materials and fuels on the site and the frequency of regular drills for responding to spills on the site.

-(h) A listing of all flocculants and other chemicals used in the manufacturing or processing operations or in controlling dust, and a detailed description of expected releases and final disposal of each.

-(4) Information Demonstrating Compliance with Minimum Standards.
+(h) A listing of all flocculants and other chemicals used in the manufacturing or processing operations or in controlling dust, and a detailed description of expected releases and final disposal of each.(4) Information Demonstrating Compliance with Minimum Standards.

-(a) The Operator shall provide such additional the information the Town deems necessary to determine whether the mining operation will comply with the minimum standards in Section 46.07.
+(a) The Operator shall provide the information necessary to demonstrate that the mining operation will comply with the minimum standards in Section 46.07.

-(b) For mining operations commencing after the effective date of this Chapter, the Operator shall also provide information establishing baseline conditions at the site before operations commence, including the groundwater elevation across the site, groundwater quality at the site for lead, arsenic, turbidity, total suspended solids, chlorides, nitrates, specific conductivity and any chemical or residual of the chemical used as a flocculant and any other toxic substance that may reasonably be believed to be present in the area or in the type of deposit from which the extraction will be made, and the base flow of surface waters within 1/2 mile of the site.
+(b) For mining operations commencing after the effective date of this Chapter, the Operator shall also provide information establishing baseline conditions at the site before operations commence, including the groundwater elevation across the site, groundwater quality at the site for lead, arsenic, turbidity, total suspended solids, chlorides, nitrates, specific conductivity and any chemical or residual of the chemical used as a flocculent and any other toxic substance that may reasonably be believed to be present in the area or in the type of deposit from which the extraction will be made, and the base flow of surface waters within 1/2 mile of the site.